-The Hawkes Family has been growing grapes in the Alexander Valley for forty years.
+The Hawkes Family has been growing grapes in the Alexander Valley for over fifty years.
 Today, the Hawkes family farms over eighty-five acres of Cabernet Sauvignon, Merlot, and Chardonnay vineyards in the southern half of Alexander Valley, all planted on sparsely-soiled hillsides, all yielding small amounts of intense fruit.
 In bottling small lots of Hawkes Wine, we aim to translate our extraordinary standards for the quality of our grapes into extraordinary wine, estate grown and produced in Alexander Valley, Sonoma County.
 You’ll know if you’ve had our wines.
 We’re here drinking wine every day, come join us!

 Born NYC.
 Left for boy’s school in CT at 11.
 Left for more school in CA at 17 this time with women, who required extensive study.
 Gave up and moved to DC in ’69.
 Got married and returned to CA. Moved to prune ranch in Healdsburg in ’71.
 Changed from prunes to grapes and from guitar to cello.
 Ate dirt, fixed machinery and learned a little Spanish.
 Backed over cello in driveway by mistake, and in ’90 took up sax.
 Went queer for old saxes and then for anything old.
 Got tired of selling grapes in ’02 and was rescued by Jake, who promised to sell wine if we made it.
 Love our wine, but can’t drink it all myself.
 Time will tell.